epam/ai-dial/docs/tutorials/realtime-analytics.md

 * Cost analysis of the communication.
 * Language of conversations.
 * Any other calculated statistics based on conversations.

+## Anonymization

+AI DIAL Core **will log** all user requests and deployment responses authorized with an access token (like JWT) or **unsecured** API keys.
+To avoid this, create and use a **secured** API key - in this case the system will not collect logs of user requests and related responses from applications, assistants and models.

+Refer to [DIAL Core configuration](https://github.com/epam/ai-dial-core?tab=readme-ov-file#dynamic-settings) to learn how to create secured and other types of API keys.

 ## Configuration